Tesla Cybertruck: 2019 concept

-A concept Cybertruck was unveiled in Los Angeles, California, on November 21, 2019—the same month, year, and location in which the movie Blade Runner was set.
+A Cybertruck concept was unveiled in Los Angeles, California, on November 21, 2019 — the same month, year, and location in which the 1982 film Blade Runner was set.
 The Cybertruck was launched under a graffiti-themed "Cybertruck" logo.

-During the unveiling, Tesla claimed that the Cybertruck's "Armor Glass" windows were virtually unbreakable, but two windows shattered when Franz von Holzhausen threw a metal ball at each of them.
-Musk later claimed that the windows were damaged because, in an earlier demonstration, the door had been hit by a sledgehammer that cracked the base of the glass.
-Tesla released a video of Cybertruck pulling a rear-wheel-drive Ford F-150 uphill in a tug of war.
+During the unveiling, Tesla claimed that the Cybertruck's "Armor Glass" windows were virtually unbreakable, but the two windows on the truck shattered when Franz von Holzhausen threw a metal ball at each of them.
+Musk later stated that the windows were damaged because, in an earlier demonstration, the door had been hit by a sledgehammer that cracked the base of the glass.
+Tesla released a video of the Cybertruck pulling a rear-wheel-drive Ford F-150 uphill in a tug of war.
 News outlets pointed out this was due to the Cybertruck's heavier weight.

-Tesla's stated goal was to provide a sustainable energy substitute for the roughly 6,500 fossil-fuel-powered pickup-trucks sold per day in the United States.
+Tesla's stated goal was to provide a sustainable energy substitute for the roughly 6,500 fossil-fuel-powered pickup trucks sold per day in the United States.

-At the end of the presentation, a concept Tesla Cyberquad all-terrain vehicle (ATV) was driven onto the bed of the Cybertruck using a built-in ramp in the tailgate.
+At the end of the presentation, a Tesla Cyberquad all-terrain vehicle (ATV) concept was driven onto the bed of the Cybertruck using a built-in ramp in the tailgate.
 The Cyberquad was plugged into the Cybertruck's onboard power outlet to charge its batteries.
-The ATV was anticipated for future sale as a Cybertruck option.
+The ATV was anticipated for sale as a Cybertruck option.